shawenyao/jekyll-now/_posts/2020-05-24-Fossil-Completionists-Guidebook.md

   <img src="https://shawenyao.github.io/R/output/animal_crossing/fossils_collector_3.png" />
 </div>

 The expected number of unique fossils as a function of the number of trials tells the other side of the story.
+For each new trial, the incremental contribution to the collection in terms of additional "uniqueness" equals the probability of finding something that has not been found so far:

 $$
 \mathbb{E} \left[ F ^ N (t) \right] =